Chop Chop: Byzantine Atomic Broadcast to the Network Limit: Chop Chop

 Upon initially submitting $k_i$ (\#2), $\client_i$ also sends to $\broker$ a certificate $l_n$, for any $n > k_i$; $\broker$ ignores client submissions that lack such certificate, except when $k_i = 0$ since no certificate is needed.
 Upon sending $k$ back to all $\client_i$-s (\#4), $\broker$ attaches the highest $l_{\hat n}$ it collected: $l_{\hat n}$ proves that $k$ is legitimate since $\hat n > k$. $\client_i$ signs $r$ (\#5) only if $k$ is proved legitimate by $l_{\hat n}$.

 This technique ensures correct clients always use legitimate sequence numbers.
-Because legitimate sequence numbers grow only with the number of batches delivered by the servers, no correct client is forced to skip too far ahead, compromising its own liveness.
+Since legitimate sequence numbers grow only with the number of delivered batches, no correct client is forced to skip too far ahead, compromising its own liveness.

 \paragraph{What if a broker crashes?}

 If $\broker$ fails to engage in the protocol, each $\client_i$ can submit its message to any other broker.